- Hearing Solutions

 Communication strategies are used to adjust the communication situation to suit individual needs.
 Successful use of communication strategies can result in a hearing-impaired person joining in and enjoying the conversation.

 People develop tactics to suit their personality.
 Here are some to try.

-There are communication strategies that both listener and speaker can use to aid in effective conversation despite hearing loss.
+There are useful communication strategies that both listener and speaker can easily use to aid in effective conversation despite hearing loss.